If you read this, it means you think on submitting your talk. That is great!

-Andrei is involved in testing at Amazon Web Services.
-Previously he has worked in various projects: testing distributed NewSQL database at Yandex, cloud antivirus detection system at Kaspersky Lab, online multiplayer game at Mail.ru, and foreign exchange pricing service at Deutsche Bank.
+Andrey is working on Amazon Aurora at Amazon Web Services.
+In the past he has worked on: testing a distributed NewSQL database at Yandex, cloud antivirus detection at Kaspersky Lab, an online multiplayer game at Mail.ru, and a foreign exchange pricing service at Deutsche Bank.
 Andrey is interested in bulding large scale distributed databases and backend systems.

 Producer @ JUG Ru Group, organizes the largest conferences for developers in Russia.
 In the last 6 years Alexey's team arranged more than 50 conferences.
 Alexey has a very different background: from Software Engineer @ Oracle (JCK, Java Platform Group) to DevRel @ Odnoklassiniki.